 - Nerve Issues.
 If a pinched nerve is causing your foot or ankle pain, your chiropractor may use a combination of deep-muscle stimulation (stim), massage, and gentle manipulation to release the tension and free the nerve from compression.

 - Spinal Issues.
 When your foot pain is due to a spinal irregularity, a chiropractor can help to align your backbone and restore balance to your gait.

 Some chiropractors sell insoles, and some take impressions for custom orthotics.
 Be wary of practitioners with little training who send out for custom orthotic fabrication.
 All custom orthotics are not created equal.
 It is easy to spend hundreds of dollars trying to get quality from someone who lacks the required knowledge and experience.

-We hope this guide on who to see for foot pain has been helpful.
-Ultimately, the best course of action for most serious foot issues would be to visit a qualified podiatrist or orthopedist first.
-These foot care providers can provide you with a proper diagnosis and may recommend that you see other care providers.
+Ultimately, the best course of action for most serious foot issues is to visit a qualified podiatrist or orthopedist first.
+These foot care providers can give you a proper diagnosis and may recommend other care providers.
 If your problem is easily fixed with mechanical, non-surgical therapy, a pedorthist may be your best choice.

 Depending on the cause of your foot pain, treatments may include physical therapy, a bone or joint adjustment, medication, orthotic shoe inserts, stabilizing footwear, or surgery.

 If you have common biomechanical irregularities that can lead to foot pain, insoles can help correct them and keep you pain free.
 When you're looking for the right insole, there are a few things you want to consider: